How did the society evolve?

 The steering group met with all key local authorities and many other organisations, winning widespread support for the initiative.
 In June 2012 a “Constitutional Conference” was attended by delegates from more than 30 organisations and authorities.
 The conference endorsed the steering group‘s proposals to establish The Hundred Parishes Society.

 The Society was established as a company limited by guarantee, the most common legal structure for non-profit bodies and charities.
 The members of the steering group were appointed as the first directors.
 A 1930s wood engraving by local artist Eric Ravilious was adopted as our logo and this is displayed at the top left of each website page.
 The Society was granted Registered Charity status by the Charity Commission in July 2014.
-Soon afterwards, this website was completed and the Society was launched, welcoming membership applications from households and organisations.
+Soon afterwards, the website was completed and the Society was launched, welcoming membership applications from households and organisations.